NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 Initial points: 12

-You will lose one point for failed full design check or human review.
+You will lose 0.5 points for failed full design check or human review and 1 point for each day late.